 When the battery runs low, the Roomba 690 can find its way back to the charging dock and recharge itself.
 However, unlike the Roomba 980 that can automatically resume cleaning after charging, the Roomba 690 needs to be manually restarted so that it could continue to clean.

-A lot of features you see in the Roomba 980 have been omitted from the Roomba 690.
-With a price tag that is more than $400 (For the latest prices and discounts, check here) cheaper than the Roomba 980, the 690 does without the following features:
+A lot of features you see in the Roomba 980 have been omitted from the Roomba 690 – which is less expensive than the comparable 980 (For the latest prices and discounts, check here).
+However, does without the following features:

 Entire-level cleaning.
-Because the Roomba 690 does not automatically resume cleaning after recharging itself, it does not deliver entire-level cleaning for bigger rooms.
+Because the Roomba 690 does not automatically resume cleaning after recharging itself, it does not deliver entire-level cleaning for bigger rooms and floor plans.

 Carpet boost mode.
 The Roomba 690 uses an older motor that does not have the power to deliver the same suction power that the carpet boost mode does.
 The Roomba 980, on the other hand, uses iRobot’s Gen 3 motor and has the built in “carpet boost” mode.